Cranberry Orange Streusel Muffins

 - Preheat oven to 425 °F. Spray a 12 cup muffin tin with non-stick cooking spray.

 - In a large bowl, whisk together the vegetable oil, sugar, eggs, buttermilk, orange juice, orange zest, and vanilla.
-Slowly add in the flour, baking powder, and salt.
+Slowly add in the flour, baking powder, salt, and cinnamon.
 Mix until just combined and no dry streaks of flour remain.
 Fold in the cranberries.

 - Divide the batter amongst the 12 muffin cups, filling nearly to the top.